Affirmative Action

 • General Responsibility to Report Prohibited Conduct

-• Reporting of Title IX Sexual Harassment by Responsible Employees
+• Reporting of Sex-Based Harassment by Nonconfidential Employees

-Allegations involving Title IX Sexual Harassment shall be reported by all “Responsible Employees” to the Title IX coordinator or official designee as soon as the employee becomes aware of it.
-A Responsible Employee includes any College employee: who has the authority to take action to redress Title IX Sexual Harassment; who has been given the duty of reporting Title IX Sexual Harassment to the Title IX Coordinator or other appropriate school designee; or whom a student could reasonably believe has this authority or duty.
-Responsible Employees shall include, but are not be limited to, College trustees, administrators, department chairs, program coordinators, campus police, club/activity advisors, coaches, managers or supervisors.
+Allegations involving Sex-Based Harassment shall be reported by all “Nonconfidential Employees with Authority” to the Title IX coordinator or official designee as soon as the employee becomes aware of it.
+A Nonconfidential Employee with Authority includes any College employee: who has the authority to take action to redress Sex-Based Harassment; who has been given the duty of reporting Sex-Based Harassment to the Title IX Coordinator or other appropriate school designee; or whom a student could reasonably believe has this authority or duty.
+Nonconfidential Employees with Authority shall include, but are not be limited to, College trustees, administrators, department chairs, program coordinators, campus police, club/activity advisors, coaches, managers or supervisors.

 • Mandatory Reporting of Abuse Under State Law

-Any member of the College community who has a question about his or her responsibilities under this Policy should contact the Affirmative Action Officer or Title IX Coordinator.
+Any member of the College community who has a question about their responsibilities under this Policy should contact the Affirmative Action Officer or Title IX Coordinator.

 a.
 Introduction